valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 "Author:" is added when you want to do a convincing real author (combined with "Writing style: literary, author-name.)
 "Setting:" "Theme:" "Subject:" have their uses, depends on the content.
 "Title:" works at least on LOTR and "gone with the wind".
 Didn't test other titles.
 Famous ones should work.
 Has to be a real title, "star wars" is not a title, it's a movie franchise.
 The writing styles, most don't work on Griffin.
 Only the descriptive-branch works on Griffin. "descriptive" works, "narrative" and another one I can't remember (according to Zalty) also works on Griffin.
 ```
 Reminder: while less effective on Griffin anyone can benefit from using Author's Notes properly.
-With scripting, any user can mimic the functionality of Author's or Editor's Notes or create their own variant.
+With scripting, any user can mimic the functionality of Author's or Editor's Notes or even insert any string they want in a specific part of the context.
 A helpful user is experimenting with Author's Notes words all the time and has provided a resource that's being updated frequently: https://justpaste.it/9ofj1

 ## World Info and Formats